khmarbaise/echo-maven-plugin/README.md

 ## Usage

-The first and simplest usage is to configure the Maven Licenses Verifier Plugin
+The first and simplest usage is to configure the Maven Echo Plugin

     <plugin>
       <groupId>com.soebes.maven.plugins</groupId>